You asked and we answered.

 4. Will leave accruals be the same for VSDP and traditional plans?
 Yes.

 5. Will A&P faculty who convert have the same leave plan?
-Yes, the proposed leave plan would apply for all those in the new university and academic professional employee group.
-A&P faculty who become university and academic professionals would be subject to the same proposed paid leave plan and all of its benefits.
-However, former A&P faculty would be grandparented in at their current accrual rates (39 days) until they reach 20 years of service, at which time they will be at the same accrual rate as other university and academic professionals.
+Yes, the leave plan applies for all those in the new University and Academic Professional employee group.
+A&P faculty who become University and Academic Professionals will be subject to the same paid leave plan and all of its benefits.
+However, former A&P faculty will be grandparented in at their current accrual rates (39 days) until they reach 20 years of service, at which time they will be at the same accrual rate as other University and Academic Professionals.
 This ensures that converting A&P faculty do not experience a reduction in their leave accrual rate.

 6. What happens to current leave balances if you switch to the new plan?
-Annual leave will be rolled into the new leave balance and will be subject to the proposed carryforward and cash out-provisions.
+Annual leave will be rolled into the new leave balance and will be subject to the proposed carryforward provisions.
 Accrued sick leave from employees currently in the Traditional Sick Leave Plan will be banked if needed for use in the future.
+See also: Conversion to the new leave plan.

 9. Does parental leave option include both fathers and partners?
 Yes it does.
 We tried to design a paid leave plan to meet the more modern definitions of a family.

 10. If a classified employee enrolls in the new plan effective July 1st, 2018, how will their leave be handled?
 Will they receive a pro-rated amount of PTO and keep the balance of their annual leave until the end of the year?
 The employee will accrue leave as they currently do from January to June.
 Then on July 1, 2018 they will receive a prorated allotment under the new leave plan.
-Their annual leave balance will be rolled into the new allotment.
+Their annual leave balance (including annual, sick and personal and family--if applicable) will be rolled into the new allotment.

 11. What about community service leave?
 Is that included in the new leave policy or will that still be separate?
-The policy proposes an enhanced community service leave and it is considered to be separate from the annual leave allotment.
+The policy enhances community service leave and it is considered to be separate from the annual leave allotment.

 1. Are market ranges going to be available?

-Yes, market ranges will be published online as part of a more comprehensive compensation management section on the Human Resources website.
+Yes, a draft of the market ranges is published as part of a more comprehensive compensation management section on the Human Resources website.

 2. Are we going to get raises if we switch?